New Human GPCR modeling and virtual screening database is constructed using FINDSITEX:

 Reference: H. Zhou and J. Skolnick: FINDSITEX: A structure based, small molecule virtual screening approach with application to all identified human GPCRs.
 Molecular Pharmaceutics, 2012, 9(6):1775-1784 PDF

 - This service is freely available to academic users and not-for-profit institutions.

-- Commercial users may request an evaluation copy from firstname.lastname@example.org
+- Commercial users may request an evaluation copy or request to license the software by contacting Jeffrey Skolnick at firstname.lastname@example.org.

 This server will retrieve data mostly close to your input sequence or ID.

 For sequence input, the first BLAST hit will be retrieved; for ID input, only exact match will be retrieved.